yumedzi/gl-jsprocamp-homework/README.md

 ## Scripts

-- `npm lint` to check the sources linting
+- `npm run lint` to check the sources linting
 - `npm run coverage` to check the tests coverage
 - `npm test` to run tests
 - `npm run debug` to run tests with debugger compatibility